PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

 Note: If a metadata record does not exist for a given key, but a variable exists with the given name, the corresponding variable value will be inserted instead.

-The following subsections list the different metadata keys that have special meaning to the **IoT Gateway** Markdown parser.
+The following subsections list the different metadata keys that have special meaning to the **{{AppName}}** Markdown parser.
 You're not limited to these metadata keys, and can freely add your own.

 ### AllowScriptTag